turingschool-examples/bee_technical_challenge/readme.md

 ## Submission

-In order to submit, zip this directory, upload it to google drive and email the link to the google drive folder to alex@turing.edu.
+In order to submit, zip this directory, upload it to google drive and email the link to the google drive folder to coree@turing.edu.